-

 With the release of their fifth album "Fields of Barley", Humbug is celebrating acclaim and recognition as an inspiring and highly entertaining and engaging Celtic band.

-Humbug is Mal Bennett on vocals and guitar, Rachel Antone on vocals and percussion, Frank Nizynski on vocals and bass and Simone Dawson on flute, whistles and vocals.
+Humbug is Mal Bennett on vocals and guitar, Rachel Antone on vocals and percussion, Dave O’Neill on vocals, fiddle and mandolin and Simone Dawson on flute, whistles and vocals.

 Come along and share the joy of Celtic music with Humbug.